Celestial Observer

 I don't want Aziraphale and Crowley to become human, when all is said and done, in the finale of series 3 and the show as a whole.
 Because it's

-Hear me out, because I was just talking about this with a good friend of mine.
 It is stated, verbatim in the book itself, that "Crowley [is] an optimist."
 Now granted, sure, that the sentence following that one also mentions him being an optimist strictly in terms of believing the universe itself will always turn out in his favor; that "he [will] come out on top; that the universe [will] look after him".
 Is this arguably selfish of him?
 Maybe.
 But we'll (probably) come back to that.
 If not, and I forget to circle back to it in this particular post, I'll probably just talk about it in a different post later on.

 That being said: buckle in, because not only did I just talk about this with a good friend of mine, but I'm fairly certain I talked her ear off about it as well.
 I have a feeling the rest of this post might possibly get lengthy, so I'm putting it under a readmore as a courtesy to the rest of you. you're welcome xoxo /lh